callumhardy/Stretched/README.md

 		}
 	});

-### Setting a specific height for the stretched area
+### Setting a specific width for the stretched area

 Changing the padding of elements is handy.
 In the previous example, giving the container a padding of `50%` on the left effectively forces the stretcher element to become half the width of the container element.

 However if you required the stretcher element to be a fixed width or height, you can assign the stretcher some CSS.

 	element.stretchED({
 		stretcher: {